How Do Traders Use the Pivot Points Indicator?

 A Deeper Look at Pivot Points

-A common question in technical analysis is, “what is a pivot point?”
-Pivot points trading, or pivot point theory, is a popular technical analysis concept used in a range of financial asset classes, including stocks, currencies, and commodities.
-The indicator assists traders in gauging overall market trends and predicting possible support/resistance barriers during the current period.
+A common question in technical analysis is, “What is a pivot point?”
+Pivot points trading, or pivot point theory, is a popular technical analysis concept used in a range of financial asset classes, including stocks, currencies, cryptocurrencies*, and commodities.
+The indicator assists traders in gauging overall market trends and determining possible support and resistance barriers.

 How to Read Pivot Points

-The pivot point high low indicator is static.
-It consists of three levels: pivot point (P), support (S), and resistance (R).
-If the price is above the pivot point, it will target resistance barriers.
-Conversely, if it’s below the pivot, it will move to support levels.
-Thus, support and resistance levels serve as targets and stop-loss zones.
+The pivot point indicator is static—it’s an average of the high, low, and close prices from the previous trading day.
+It includes three levels: pivot point (P), support (S), and resistance (R).
+If the price is above the pivot point, it is supposed to target resistance barriers.
+Conversely, if it’s below the pivot, it could move to support levels.
+Thus, support and resistance levels serve as targets or stop-loss zones.
 They remain constant throughout the period, enabling traders to plan ahead.

-In the EURUSD daily chart below, the price is trading below P; therefore, market sentiment is assumed to be bearish.
-S1 indicates upcoming areas of interest (support).
-Should a shift above P occur, bullishness arises, and R1 becomes the liquidity draw (resistance).
+In the EURUSD daily chart below, the price is trading above R2; therefore, market sentiment is assumed to be bullish.
+R3 indicates the next possible price target.
+Should a shift below P occur, bearishness arises, and S1 becomes the upcoming support level.

 Pivots are widely used with trend indicators such as moving averages and Fibonacci tools.
 In the chart below, Fibonacci retracements could be used to identify intermediate levels of support and resistance within widely placed pivots.